-Who gets what – dividing assets on divorce7th August 2015 11:05 am Leave your thoughts
+Who gets what – dividing assets on divorce7th August 2015 11:05 am Comments Off on Who gets what – dividing assets on divorce

 There are no hard and fast rules governing how assets should be divided on divorce.
 There is a broadly applied principal starting point of a 50:50 split.
 The objective is to apportion assets in a way that meets the needs of both parties and is reasonable and fair.
 If the parties can’t agree on how they should divide assets between them, they can ask the court to make the decision on their behalf, which is referred to as applying for a financial remedy order.
 The court will decide how the assets should be apportioned based on guidelines set out in the Matrimonial Causes Act 1973.
 Factors taken into account include the age, earning capacity, housing needs, standard of living enjoyed and the length of the marriage.
 The needs of any children involved are always considered as paramount.
 The major assets involved can often be the marital home and any pensions held by the couple.